Holographic Batteries

-Hence, for a given profile, the functional form of the conductivity is always the same, whilst its magnitude is controlled by the value of the overall conductance, $G$. \paragraph*{Energy Flow.} The addition of a chemical potential causes some heating of the dual CFT by the Joule effect and hence there is flow in the boundary field theory.
+Since the external electric field is not homogeneous, the conductivity is not constant, however, for a given profile its functional form is always the same, with its magnitude determined by the value of the overall conductance, $G$. \paragraph*{Energy Flow.} The addition of a chemical potential causes some heating of the dual CFT by the Joule effect and hence there is flow in the boundary field theory.
 As was observed in other flowing solutions \cite{Figueras:2012rb, Fischetti:2012vt, Santos:2020kmq, Biggs:2022lvi}, this means that the bulk horizon is not a Killing horizon.
 The flow can be expressed via an integral of the holographic stress tensor over a circle, $S^1_x$, of fixed $x$ in the boundary geometry as follows:

-where $\gamma_{\mu\nu}$ is the induced metric on a constant $x$ slice of the boundary geometry with determinant $\gamma$ and unit normal $m^\mu$, whilst $k^\mu$ is the normalised stationary Killing vector field.
-The constant, $C_2$, in the second line is an unknown coefficient in the asymptotic expansion of the $q_4$ function and is defined fully in the appendix.
-The term proportional to $C_2$ is associated to a net flow from one horizon to the other.
+where $\gamma_{\mu\nu}$ is the induced metric on a constant $x$ slice of the boundary geometry with determinant $\gamma$ and unit normal $m_\mu \propto (\diff x)_\mu$, whilst $k^\mu \propto (\diff t)^\mu$ is the normalised stationary Killing vector field.
+Note, therefore, that the flow is simply proportional to the $T^x{}_t$ component of the holographic stress tensor, which is given in the supplementary material.
+The constant $C_2$ is a coefficient in the asymptotic expansion of the $q_4$ function, which is not fixed by a local analysis of the equations of motion.